Recite me link

 Useful links

-Our Infant Feeding Team run regular virtual breastfeeding information sessions.
-Discussions include – expectations around infant feeding, the changes in the body during pregnancy, skin to skin and the first feed, how to position and attach baby for a deep latch, normal new-born night-time feeding and sleep, hand-expressing, troubleshooting common problems, responsive breastfeeding and responsive parenting.
+Our Infant Feeding team run regular virtual breastfeeding information sessions.
+Discussions include expectations around infant feeding, the changes in the body during pregnancy, skin to skin and the first feed, how to position and attach baby for a deep latch, normal new-born night-time feeding and sleep, hand-expressing, troubleshooting common problems, responsive breastfeeding and responsive parenting.

 You can attended this session anytime during your pregnancy.
 There are a limited number of tickets available as we like to have a small discussion group and we recommend that birth partners attend as they will be your advocates and supporters after the baby is born.

-This free and easy to use course can be easily accessed via your phone, tablet, laptop or PC and can be accessed 24/7.
+Dorset Healthcare University NHS Foundation Trust have created an online breast feeding course that can be completed by all expectant families.
+This free and easy to use course can be accessed via phone, tablet, laptop or PC and can be accessed 24/7.